winngwephyo9/TestingNote/README.md

 <script src="https://code.jquery.com/jquery-3.5.1.min.js"></script>
 <script>
+    let currentColumnIndex = 0; // Track the current column being filtered

-    // Show the filter popup when clicking the filter icon
+    // Show the filter popup when clicking the filter icon for any column
     $('.filter-icon').on('click', function(e) {
+        let headerCell = $(this).closest('th');
+        currentColumnIndex = headerCell.index(); // Get the index of the clicked column

+        // Determine if the clicked column is "Cost" and show cost range inputs if (headerCell.text().trim().includes('Cost')) {
+            $('.cost-filter').show(); // Show the cost filter for the Cost column } else {
+            $('.cost-filter').hide(); // Hide the cost filter for other columns }

-        let filterPopup = $('#filterPopup');
+        // Position and show the filter popup let filterPopup = $('#filterPopup');
         filterPopup.css({ top: e.pageY, left: e.pageX }).toggle();

+        // Populate the filter options dynamically based on the column populateFilterOptions(currentColumnIndex);
     });

     // Close the filter popup when clicking outside